Preparing for Your Hospital Stay

 For your privacy, you may choose to NOT be listed in our hospital patient directory.

 If you choose to be in the patient directory:

 - Under HIPAA, if a person inquires about you by your name, hospital staff may release your location.

 - No other information may be released without your written consent.

 If you choose not to be in the patient directory:

-- Your name will not show up as a patient in the patient information system.
+- Your name will not appear in the patient information system.

-- Anyone who comes to the hospital or calls for you will be told that you are not a patient.
+- Anyone who comes to the hospital or calls for you will not be told you are a patient.

 - Flowers and mail will be returned to the sender.